tonghuikang/markdown-cv/index.md

 **02.217 Gender Sexuality and Society**
 `Feb 2020 - Apr 2020`<br>
 Gender difference in professional profile writing
-- Analyse metrics and data of LinkedIn profiles of students of the same admit year
+- Analysed metrics and data of LinkedIn profiles of students of the same admit year
 - Conducted surveys and interviews on professional profile writing preferences
 - Produced and shared the video with the class, earned distinction for the course